MatteoLacki/timsdata/README.md

-### Wrapper around TIMS data for Bruker.
+# Wrapper around TIMS data for Bruker.
-**timsdata** is a module that wraps Bruker's TDF into a module, for convenience of not having to copy it in all possible projects.
+**timsdata** is a module that wraps Bruker's tdf-sdk into a module, for convenience of not having to copy it in all possible projects.

 # Requirements
 Linux or Windows only for now.